tact-lang/tact-sublime/README.md

 1. Open the command palette (<kbd>Ctrl/Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>)
 2. Select **Preferences: Browse Packages**, this should open the "Packages" directory in your file explorer
-3. Clone this repo into that directory.
+3. Clone this repo into that directory

 Don't forget to run git pull from time to time to get the latest updates of this package.